alphagov/smart-answers/lib/smart_answer_flows/README.md

 ## Testing Smart Answers

-You need to use nested contexts/tests in order to test Ruby/YAML Smart Answers.
+You used to need to use nested contexts/tests in order to test Ruby/YAML Smart Answers.
+This is no longer needed, feel free to flatten tests that are too deeply nested.

 ### Example Smart Answer Flow